rcoacci/work-queue-examples/wq_allpairs/README.md

-In the above two examples, the first argument is the port number that the master process will be or is listening on and the second the argument is the number of workers to start.
-Note that `9123` is the default port number that the master process uses.
-If you use the '-p' option in the `allpairs_master` to change the listening port, you will need to modify the port argument in the starting worker command accordingly.
+In the above two examples, the first argument is the port number that the manager process will be or is listening on and the second the argument is the number of workers to start.
+Note that `9123` is the default port number that the manager process uses.
+If you use the '-p' option in the `allpairs_manager` to change the listening port, you will need to modify the port argument in the starting worker command accordingly.

-Once the workers are running, the `allpairs_master` can dispatch tasks to each one very quickly.
+Once the workers are running, the `allpairs_manager` can dispatch tasks to each one very quickly.
 If a worker should fail, Work Queue will retry the work elsewhere, so it is safe to submit many workers to an unreliable system.

-When the All-Pairs master process completes, your workers will still be available, so you can either run another master with the same workers, remove them from the batch system, or wait for them to expire.
+When the All-Pairs manager process completes, your workers will still be available, so you can either run another manager with the same workers, remove them from the batch system, or wait for them to expire.
 If you do nothing for 15 minutes, they will automatically exit by default.
 You can change this worker expiration time by setting the '`-t`' option.